Netflix’s Dash And Lily Ending, Explained

 Lily’s Lack of Self-Worth

-Because her peers didn’t accept her expressive individuality, Lily decides to retreat into her shell and doesn’t think much of herself, even though she is smart, kind, funny, and wonderfully artistic.
+Because her peers don’t accept her expressive individuality, Lily decides to retreat into her shell and doesn’t think much of herself, even though she is smart, kind, funny, and wonderfully artistic.
 Her interactions with Dash and completing his challenges do bring her out of her shell and slowly build up fragile confidence in her own strengths.
 But it takes a hit when Lily realizes that Dash might prefer his ex over her (which he so doesn’t).

 Happy Endings All-Around

 The happy endings in this show do not come as a surprise to anyone.
 Who really believed Lily was going to just move to Fiji without making up with Dash first?
 The added bonus is the fact that Lily doesn’t have to move to Fiji at all since her aunt manages to convince her grandfather to let Lily stay with him in the city while her parents move away.
-So not only do Dash and Lily makeup, but they also find out that they don’t have to pursue a long-distance romance.
+So not only do Dash and Lily make up, but they also find out that they don’t have to pursue a long-distance romance.

 Also, Langston, finally making up with his boyfriend, is the perfect icing, with the cherry on top being Boomer and Sofia’s shy hand-holding (we did not see that coming).
 Boy, does everything work out wonderfully in this Christmas-themed delight of a romance!
 It’s wishful escapism, yes, but who cares.